bc-discord/bc-discord.github.io/pages/sales/safety_guide/buyer.md

 - Bushing tune: Some makers and enthusiast owners are poor/lazy tuners.
 You may ask the seller to crank on the screws to get an assessment.
 But, because of variability with hand cranking, your seller may not able to confirm if their balisong is truly binding.
 How bouncy a balisong is may help determine if a has undersized bushings.
 If they seem flat and weak in a video, they are probably undersized.
 Bushings can be bought from [TrueLink](https://thetruelink.com/collections/all/bushing-xp) or [USAKnifemaker](https://usaknifemaker.com/shop-categories/folding-knife-parts/washers-and-bushings.html).
 - Tolerances: Most sellers will not be able to acertain how well surfaced the blade or handles are (unless they have calipers/micrometers), usually you can infer by who made it and during what time period.

-## The Scammer
----
-Sometimes you'll run across sellers that seem shady and have little references.
-Here's a few things you can do to protect yourself.

-- [ ] Request a video with a timestamp in view to check if they actually own the item.
-- [ ] Ask for names of previous buyers to verify their selling history.
-- [ ] Discuss relevant topics on balisongs, scammers tend to be unknowledgable on the hobby.
-- [ ] Opt to use PayPal Goods and Services (G&S) to have leverage during scammer confrontation.

 ## Buyer-Seller Handoff
 ---
 Typically, you the buyer must pay before the seller will ship a balisong.
 In cases where the seller has little or no reputation, you are afforded a couple of options.